thunderstore-io/Thunderstore/README.md

 3. Make the site object's `domain name` attribute match what you use for connecting to your development environment
 4. Create a new Community Site object, linking the two together

+### Full-stack frontend workflow

+If you also work on `thunderstore-ui`, clone it next to this repository (for example `C:\projects\Thunderstore` and `C:\projects\thunderstore-ui`).
+The combined workflow is:

+1. From this repo run `docker compose up -d`.
+2. Seed the database and create the default `localhost`, `new.localhost`, and `auth.localhost` Site objects with `docker compose exec django python manage.py setup_dev_env`.
+3. From the `thunderstore-ui` repo run `docker compose -f apps/cyberstorm-remix/docker-compose.dev.yml up -d`.

+Step 3 spins up the Remix dev server, which automatically copies the Nginx configuration files from `thunderstore-ui/tools/nginx` into the shared `thunderstore_nginx_conf` volume on startup.
+The backend nginx container automatically reloads when that volume changes, so visiting `http://localhost` (Django) or `http://new.localhost` (Remix) works without editing your hosts file.
+The Remix container connects to Django via the internal hostname `nginx`, so server-rendered API calls never leave Docker.

 ### Test data population